Monday, March 30, 2026

 New season, new location

 So this year, we are at a new location: 210 Water Street, the site of the former municipal basketball court right behind Denny Overby Field.
 According to Josh Eby, a member of Parks & Beach who took point on this project last year and this, the new location has actually given us more square footage than last year.
-At our request, Excel Energy installed a large spotlight was placed on the light pole across the street from the rink giving good illumination for skating at night.
+At our request, Excel Energy installed a large spotlight on the light pole across the street from the rink giving good illumination for skating at night.
 The Lions Club built and donated four 8 foot benches for skaters to sit down upon to either lace up their skates or take a breather.
 And just before Christmas the warming house showed up courtesy of funds donated by the former youth center.
 Benches have already been placed within and rubber mats between the shack and the rink have been laid down.

 The new spotlight installed by Excel Engery